cukhoaimon/socket/README.md

 ## Error handling code

-323: InterruptedError
+323: `InterruptedError`

-324: UnicodeDecodeError
+324: `UnicodeDecodeError`

-325: error when downloading chunked file
+325: Error when downloading chunked file

-326: AttributeError when getting content length
+326: `AttributeError` when getting content length

-327: Error when receiving data and the returning packet was deviated
+327: Error when receiving data and the returning packet was `deviated`

-329: error when parsing url to get folders directory
+329: Error when parsing url to get folders directory

-330: cannot parsing html page to get file_name in a folder
+330: Cannot parsing html page to get file name in a folder

-331: exception when downloading folder
+331: `Exception` when downloading folder